UAE weather: Fair to partly cloudy day ahead

 PHOTO

-UAE's National Centre of Meteorology forecasts Wednesday, July 12, to be fair to partly cloudy day.
-According to the Met Department, low clouds will appear over the East Coast by morning.
+UAE's National Centre of Meteorology expects the weather on Tuesday, July 18, to be fair to partly cloudy in general.
+According to the Met Department, low clouds on the eastern coast which may form convective by afternoon.

-The weather will be humid by night and Thursday morning, with a probability of fog or mist formation over some coastal and internal areas.

-Light to moderate Southeasterly becoming Northwesterly winds, freshening at times during daytime causing blowing dust Westward, with a speed of 10 – 25 reaching 40 Km/hr.
-The sea will be slightly moderate and might become rough at times westward in the Arabian Gulf and slightly moderate in the Oman Sea.
+The weather department forecasts a humid night and Wednesday morning with a probability of fog or mist formation over some coastal areas.
+Light to moderate Southeasterly wind to become Northwesterly, freshening at times, with a speed of 10 – 25 reaching 35 Km/hr.
+The sea will be slight in the Arabian Gulf and moderate to slight in the Oman Sea.

-Today the temperatures are set to reach 42°C in Abu Dhabi and 38°C in Dubai.
+Today the temperatures are set to reach 42°C in Abu Dhabi and 41°C in Dubai.
 The emirates will see lows of 31°C and 32°C respectively.
+Temperatures in the UAE crossed the 50ºC-mark for the first this summer, according to the National Centre of Meteorology.

-The highest temperature recorded in the country on Tuesday was 48.4°C in Bada Dafas (Al Dhafra region) at 14:00 UAE Local time.
+The highest temperature in the country was 50.1°C in Bada Dafas (Al Dhafra Region) in Abu Dhabi for two consecutive days - Saturday (July 15) and Sunday (July 16).
+Recently, temperatures have been on the rise with partly cloudy weather and moderate winds, as declared by the UAE's National Centre of Meteorology.

 Copyright © 2022 Khaleej Times.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).